 - Set the multimeter or voltage meter to “Volts AC”

 - Insert one probe into the center neutral slot and the second probe into the outlet’s left slot – the meter display should read close to “120 volts”.

 - Keeping the first probe in the center neutral slot, insert the second probe into the outlet’s right slot to confirm a reading close to “120 volts”.

 At the same time, insert one probe into the left slot and the other probe into the right slot – the reading should be close to “240 volts” although this reading will often vary between 210 and 240 volts.

 Remember, that one predominant factor that can cause both gas and electric dryers to run too long is poor air flow.
-To ensure good air flow, the dryer should be located in an open, well-ventilated area with the rear of the appliance kept several inches from the wall.
+To ensure optimal air flow, the dryer should be located in an open, well-ventilated area with the rear of the appliance kept several inches from the wall.

 Anything else?
 Yes!
-Small particles of loose fabric from clothing and linens will form lint which collects in the dryer’s lint filter while the dyer is running.
+Small particles of loose fabric from clothing and linens will form lint which collects in the dryer’s lint filter while the dryer is running.
 Over time, lint build-up can obstruct the airflow which increases the heat in the appliance and can cause it to repeatedly shut off.
 Here are three good dryer maintenance habits you should acquire to ensure proper airflow: